abatten/fruitbat/paper/paper.md

 ---
-title: 'Fruitbat: A tool for estimating distances to FRBs'
+title: 'Fruitbat: A Python Package for Estimating Redshifts for FRBs'
 tags:
   - astrophysics
   - frb